DevXT-LLC/MagicalAuth/README.md

 ## Environment Variables

 - `APP_NAME`: The name of the application.
 This will be used in the magic link email to the user.
 - `ALLOWED_DOMAINS`: A comma-separated list of allowed email domains.
 If this is set, only users with email addresses from these domains will be allowed to register and login.
-If this is not set, all email domains will be allowed.
+If this is not set, it will default to `*` and all email domains will be allowed.
 - `ENCRYPTION_SECRET`: The secret key used to encrypt and decrypt the magic link tokens.
 This should be a long random string.
 - `MAGICALAUTH_SERVER`: The URL of the MagicalAuth server.
 This should be the URL of the server that is running the MagicalAuth FastAPI service.
 - `MAGIC_LINK_URL`: The URL that the magic link will point to.
 This should be the URL of the application that will handle the magic link.
 It will send query parameters `email` and `token` to this URL that will be used on the `MAGIC_LINK_URL` endpoint to authenticate the user.